23 golem

 • golem ‘gives away’ UI and server utility functions with boilerplate tests (for free!)

 This chapter walks through building a version of the sap with the golem framework.
-The resulting app-package (gap) is in the 18_golem branch.
+Install the golem package from CRAN (or the development version):

 install.packages("golem")